This post may contain affiliate links. For more information, read my disclosure policy.

 I’ve been using this all-butter pie crust recipe for over 10 years.
 I always try other recipes but I come back to this one because it’s so easy and so good.

 To make a good pie crust you need just 4 ingredients: fat, water, flour, and salt.
 You can use a few different kinds of fats for pie crust, the most popular being butter, shortening (Crisco), or lard.
 I’m going to go against the grain and tell you, my crust is all butter.
-I love butter (who doesn’t?) and I find that the taste of an all butter pie crust is so much better than any other recipe.
+I love butter and I find that the taste of an all butter pie crust is so much better than any other recipe.

 A pie crust recipe with butter is such an easy pie crust to make.
 There are two ways I make this crust: in a food processor or by hand.
 You can do either one!
 This really is a no fail pie crust made with butter!